besttime-app/BestTime-Documentation/source/includes/_queryendpointsvenuessearch.md

 - Search query `shopping malls in Singapore on Monday` will result in a search for `shopping malls in Singapore` and with `day_int=0` as filter parameters.

-- Search query `bars in Melbourne Australia Friday` will result in a search for `bars in Melbourne Australia` with `day_int=4` as filter parameter.
+- Search query `bars in Melbourne Australia Friday` will result in a search for `bars in Melbourne Australia` with `day_int=4` as the filter parameter.

 Strings (case insensitive) that will trigger the day of week are :
 - `Monday` -> `day_int=0`,